raksonibs/docker_base_images/README.md

 ### Rails base image changelog

+#### Version 0.3

+* If the host user id is 0, skip the host user sync step.
+This probably means the host enviornment is OSX, where it doesn't matter if the container user and host user are synced.

 #### Version 0.2

 * The dockerfile now creates a non-root user (named "docker") and runs as that user